-Each party asserting non-infringement of a patent claim shall serve on all other parties "Final Non-infringement Contentions" within twenty-eight (28) days after service of the Final Infringement Contentions, containing the information called for in LPR 2.3(a).
-Each party asserting patent infringement shall serve, at the same time the "Final Non-Infringement Contentions" are due, Final Contentions in Response to any "Final Unenforceability and Invalidity Contentions."
+- (a) Each party asserting non-infringement of a patent claim shall serve on all other parties "Final Non-infringement Contentions" containing the information called for in LPR 2.3(a). - (b) Each party asserting patent infringement shall serve "Final Enforceability and Validity Contentions" in response to any "Final Unenforceability and Invalidity Contentions."